 The upper limit for updating event data is 4 months.
 Operationally, we do not expect that data will be updated past 28 days.
 MAs and CMS operators will agree any updates beyond 28 days.

 Any revision to previous data or unreported data shall be reported in a file with an incremental version number.
-This may occur after repairing a fault or re-establishing communications and must contain all of the events for the affected asset, not just previously unreported events.
+This may occur after repairing a fault or re-establishing communications.
 Alternatively, it will be a complete refresh of the file.
 The CMS operator and the MA will agree the approach, and how to identify updated information.